pagkly/Zed/Investopedia3/Lis Pendens.md

 Lis Pendens
 ## What Is a Lis Pendens?

 A lis pendens is an official notice to the public that a lawsuit involving a claim on a property has been filed.
 Lis pendens is connected to the concept that a buyer of a property must assume any litigation that exists pertaining to the property.
 If a bank is suing the owner of a lot and a new buyer purchases the lot, then the new owner must face the lawsuit; sale of the property does not prevent the plaintiff from seeking redress via litigation.
-It can represent a [contingent liability](https://www.investopedia.com/terms/c/contingentliability.asp).
+It can represent a [[contingent liability]](https://www.investopedia.com/terms/c/contingentliability.asp).

 ### Key Takeaways